Helping Community Cats

 Do You Want To Help A Cat Who Is Living Outside?

-SCHEDULE A TNRM APPOINTMENT
+SCHEDULE A TNR APPOINTMENT

 Become a Community Cat Captain

 Are you interested in helping community cats?
-Become a SICSA Cat Captain and learn about TNRM, colony management, and how to help neighborhood cats and people co-exist peacefully.
+Become a SICSA Cat Captain and learn about TNR, colony management, and how to help neighborhood cats and people co-exist peacefully.
 Visit our Adult Volunteering page to get the process started.

 BECOME A COMMUNITY CAT CAPTAIN

-TNRM Success
+TNR Success

-TNRM is the solution to stabilizing and reducing the community cat population safely and humanely.
+TNR is the solution to stabilizing and reducing the community cat population safely and humanely.
 It has proven results when communities apply the practice actively and liberally.

-TNRM is effective in not only decreasing the cat population, but also in decreasing neighborhood nuisance problems such as roaming, fighting, spraying, and howling.
+TNR is effective in not only decreasing the cat population, but also in decreasing neighborhood nuisance problems such as roaming, fighting, spraying, and howling.
 Most importantly, it can eliminate the unnecessary euthanasia of thousands of cats annually.

-For more information about Trap-Neuter-Return-Monitor, click below.
+For more information about Trap-Neuter-Return, click below.

-LEARN MORE ABOUT TNRM
+LEARN MORE ABOUT TNR

 Community Cat FAQs